 DAY 7 Ste-Mere-Eglise: Devils Drop In Again

-Today we focus on some of the epic battles fought by U.S. Airborne forces as they sought to protect the landings of U.S. forces at Utah Beach as well as preparing the way for the eventual breakout from the beachhead.
-Our day will begin at Ste-Mere-Eglise where we visit the world renowned airborne museum.
-From the museum we travel to La Fiere and then St. Saveur Le Vicomte to study the paratroopers of the 82nd Airborne as they fought to secure the Douve River crossings that had to be in Allied hands before the advance toward Cherbourg could proceed.
+Today we focus on some of the epic battles fought by U.S. Airborne forces as they sought to protect the landings of U.S. forces at Utah Beach and prepare the way for the eventual breakout from the beachhead.
+Our day will begin at Ste-Mere-Eglise, where we will visit the world-renowned airborne museum.
+From the museum, we travel to La Fiere and then St. Saveur Le Vicomte to study the paratroopers of the 82nd Airborne as they fought to secure the Douve River crossings that had to be in Allied hands before the advance toward Cherbourg could proceed.

-After exploring the All-American battlefields in and around Ste-Mere-Eglise, we will turn our attention to the 101st to visit some of their significant, but often overlooked battlefields.
-Our stops will include the XYZ Complex where Sergeant Harrison Summers knocked out a German position containing 150 German defenders as well as Ravenoville’s famous Marmion Farm.
+After exploring the All-American battlefields in and around Ste-Mere-Eglise, we will turn our attention to the 101st to visit some of their significant but often overlooked battlefields.
+Our stops will include the XYZ Complex, where Sergeant Harrison Summers knocked out a German position containing 150 German defenders, and Ravenoville’s famous Marmion Farm.

-We then shift our focus to, perhaps, America’s most famous general, George S. Patton and his Third Army.
-Beginning at the Chateau of Nehou where Patton established his first headquarters in France, we then proceed to the scene of some of the most intense fighting in the struggle to cut off the peninsula, including the well-preserved, and unique, Luftwaffe Bunker at Hill 145 and Barneville.
-From there we will follow “Old Blood and Guts” and his men to Avranches and then the bridge at Pontaubault that opened the door to the interior of France for the Americans.
+We then shift our focus to, perhaps, America’s most famous general, George S. Patton, and his Third Army.
+Beginning at the Chateau of Nehou, where Patton established his first headquarters in France, we proceed to the scene of some of the most intense fighting in the struggle to cut off the peninsula, including the well-preserved and unique Luftwaffe Bunker at Hill 145 and Barneville.
+From there, we will follow “Old Blood and Guts” and his men to Avranches and then the bridge at Pontaubault that opened the door to the interior of France for the Americans.

 DAY 9 Mortain: Operation Luttich

 Battered by the relentless Allied attacks since the landings on June 6, 1944, Adolf Hitler was desperate to restore the strategic situation in Normandy.
-On August 8, the Germans launched Operation Luttich with the intention of driving into the flank of American troops as they advanced across the Cotentin Peninsula.
-Their aim was to stop the Allied advance across France in its tracks.
+On August 8, the Germans launched Operation Luttich, intending to drive into the flank of American troops as they advanced across the Cotentin Peninsula.
+They aimed to stop the Allied advance across France in its tracks.
 On that day, all that blocked the Germans was the U.S. 30th Infantry Division in and around the town of Mortain.

-Our first visit will include several key stops where we can discuss the epic stand made by the 30th Infantry and other units as they halted Adolf Hitler’s last desperate attempt to regain the initiative in Normandy.
-Among the battlefields are Grimesnil Road and Le Lande des Morts (the land of the dead), St. Barthelemy, where three companies of the 117th Infantry faced the might of the German Panzer attack, the bridge at the Abbaye Blanche and Point 317 to visit the site of the 120th Infantry Regiment’s epic five-day stand.
+Our first visit will include several vital stops where we can discuss the epic stand made by the 30th Infantry and other units as they halted Adolf Hitler’s last desperate attempt to regain the initiative in Normandy.
+Among the battlefields are Grimesnil Road and Le Lande des Morts (the land of the dead), St. Barthelemy, where three companies of the 117th Infantry faced the might of the German Panzer attack, the bridge at the Abbaye Blanche, and Point 317 with visiting the site of the 120th Infantry Regiment’s epic five-day stand.
 Their stubborn heroics saved the Allied advance and set the stage for the final battles in and around Chambois.
 After lunch, we push on to the Brittany American Cemetery to pay our respects to the 4,410 Americans buried there.

 DAY 10 Falaise Pocket: Final Victory